agronholm/anyio/docs/networking.rst

 More exotic forms of networking such as raw sockets and SCTP are currently not supported.

+.. warning:: With the combination of Windows, Python 3.8 and asyncio, AnyIO currently requires the
+    use of :class:`asyncio.SelectorEventLoop`.
+The appropriate event loop policy is automatically set when calling :func:`anyio.run()`, but applications using AnyIO network functionality directly without explicitly switching to the selector event loop policy will fail.
+This limitation is expected to be lifted in the 2.0 release.

 Working with TCP sockets
 ------------------------